 Is there Floodplain on my property?

-For official floodplain determinations (mortgages, flood insurance rates, site development), contact the Development Services Center by email [email protected].
-Please provide telephone number, your address, site inquiry address, and a complete description of your request.
+For official floodplain determinations for mortgages, flood insurance rates, or site development, contact Planning Development Services by email [email protected].
+Please provide your telephone number, your address, site inquiry address, and a complete description of your request.

 Can I build or renovate in the Floodplain?

 Whether you can build or renovate in the floodplain depends on:

 - Where the property is in the floodplain.

 - If the building's floor is above the required elevation.